sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

     !![Import Sample MTA 2](opensamplemta.png)

-5. You will see that the sample **cf-onboarding-sample** project is imported into your workspace.
+5. You will see that the **cf-onboarding-sample** project is imported into your workspace.

     ![Workflow Added](sampleworkflowadded.png)